codenjoyme/mcpyrex-dotnet/instructions/main.agent.md

 - Follow `./cleanup-before-commit.agent.md` when you are asked to evaluate a decision before committing and understand what is a production file and what is scaffolding, do the following.
 - Follow `./tool-requirements-gathering.agent.md` when you need to gather requirements before creating a tool.
 - Follow `./assign-issue-to-coding-agent.agent.md` when I asked to create issue on Github an to assign it to the Coding Agent.
-- Always follow `./activate-virtualenv.agent.md` in any case activate the virtual environment before starting any python stuff in terminal.
 - Important!
 Use MCP calls to demonstrate the operation of tools whenever possible, unless otherwise specified or if the tool is being debugged prior to its final demonstration.
 - Follow `./check-mcp-enabled.agent.md` if there is no MCP enabled or you need to check if MCP is enabled.
 - Follow `./restart-mcp-server.agent.md` if you need to restart MCP server after some changes.